Search this website for information about collecting stocks and bonds.

-Large price ranges for non-autographed certificates are so severe that I must pose two questions:
+Since price swings for non-autographed certificates are so severe, I must pose two questions:

 Let's examine the ramifications of estimating autograph values when prices are so highly variable

 Let's say an ordinary certificate normally sells for $5 to $10.
-If a celebrity autograph routinely increases the values of those certificates to $30 to $40, I believe that autograph deserves a separate listing.
+If a celebrity autograph routinely increases the values of those certificates to $30 to $40, that autograph probably deserves a separate listing.